naubiomech/ExoCode/Documentation/README.md

 ### Adding New Actuators
+Details to adding a new motor type can be found in [Adding New Motor Type](AddingNew/AddingNewMotorType.md).
-Details can be found in [Adding New CAN Motor](AddingNew/AddingNewCanMotor.md).
+Details on adding a new CAN motor can be found in [Adding New CAN Motor](AddingNew/AddingNewCanMotor.md).
 This is specifically for the TMotor CAN motors but can be adapted to new types of motors when we have them.

 ### T-motor Initialization